 What are RF Electromagnetic Fields?
-RF means "Radio Frequency" which includes electromagnetic fields from mobile phones, cell and mobile phone towers, radio and TV towers, Wi-Fi, and microwaves.
+RF stands for "Radio Frequency", which includes electromagnetic fields (EMFs) from mobile phones, cell and mobile phone towers, radio and TV towers, Wi-Fi, and microwaves.
 Physically, these are electric and magnetic fields vibrating faster than 3 kHz and usually moving together as waves.
+For EMFs from home wiring and power lines see AC Fields in Homes.

 What is frequency in Hz, kHz, MHz, or GHz?
 Frequency in Hz is how many waves per second. kHz is a thousand waves per second, MHz is a million waves per second, and GHz is a billion waves per second.
 So 1000 Hz = 1 kHz, 1000 kHz = 1 MHz, 1000 MHz = 1 GHz.
 Higher frequency is not necessarily worse than lower frequency.
 Higher frequency is not the same as higher RF exposure.